Jonas Andersen (speedway rider)

-Jonas Brøndum Andersen (born 5 September 1992, Strøm, Denmark) is a motorcycle speedway rider from Denmark.
+Jonas Brøndum Andersen (born 5 September 1992) is a motorcycle speedway rider from Denmark.

 Career

-In December 2014, he signed to ride for the Redcar Bears for the 2015 Premier League speedway season His signing was mid-season due to the Bears injury issues at the time and Andersen made an instant impact.
-During 2017 he re-signed for Redcar and recorded a 7.16 average.
+In December 2014, Andersen signed to ride for the Redcar Bears for the 2015 Premier League speedway season His signing was mid-season due to the Bears injury issues at the time and Andersen made an instant impact.
+During 2017, he re-signed for Redcar and recorded a 7.16 average.

-He rode for Redcar for four seasons in total until the end of the 2018 season.
+Andersen rode for Redcar for four seasons in total until the end of the 2018 season.

 In August 2018, Andersen was signed as a replacement for Cameron Heeps and rode seven times for Wolverhampton Wolves in the SGB Premiership 2018.
 During 2018, he also appeared for Polonia Bydgoszcz in the 2018 Polish speedway season.

 Family

-His brother is Mikkel B. Andersen.
+Andersen's brother is fellow speedway rider Mikkel B. Andersen.